katakasioma/pancancerGITdata/README.md

 6. AbundancefilteredBiogridPPI generated reproducible perturbed edges across the 13 cancer types just like those from BiogridPPIfinal_express.
 [Supplementary Tables1-13_EXTRA.xlxs.tar.gz](https://drive.google.com/open?id=1AvUBF5WHf-ackau_gwTa7O1WEGjPodsP).

-7. All overrepresented Biological Processes for the proteins involved in cancer-specific edgetic gains and losses [supplementary File 2](https://drive.google.com/open?id=1hawe0aZCbKD-e1lageJqu21rSCDjvgv7).
-The GeneRatio represents the number of genes from the input (querry) gene list that match the GO term / Total number of the input (querry) genes.
+7. All overrepresented Biological Processes for the proteins involved in cancer-specific edgetic gains and losses (SupplementaryFile2).
-The BgRatio represents the number of genes in the GO database associated with a GO term/ Total number of genes in the GO database.

 8. Cancer-specific Overrepresented Biological Processes  [supplementary File 3](https://drive.google.com/open?id=1yrFy1GZBPogatqan2tsdIRVN2vBthDvV).
 The GeneRatio represents the number of genes from the input (querry) gene list that match the GO term / Total number of the input (querry) genes.
 The BgRatio represents the number of genes in the GO database associated with a GO term/ Total number of genes in the GO database.